 - 1. All DBA coursework is grading using OKWU's standard letter grade system. - 2.
 Students must maintain a minimum cumulative GPA of 3.0 at all times to remain in good academic standing. - 3.
 A grade of D is not considered passing for purposes of program progression.
 A student who receives a grade of D in any course must repeat that course. - 4.
 A student who receives three grades below C will be dismissed from the program. - 5.
-A student who earns a final course grade of F at any time will be dismissed from the program.
+A student who earns a final course grade of F at any time will be dismissed from the program. - 6.
+Students are not allowed to enroll in more than 9 credit hours per term.

-Course Repeat Policy

-The repeat policy is limited to two courses if a grade lower than C is earned.
+Course Repeat Policy The repeat policy is limited to two courses if a grade lower than C is earned.
 The only exception to this policy is the dissertation research courses, which are designed to be repeatable.